cloudspannerecosystem/autoscaler/poller/README.md

 configuration and specify name (`high_priority_cpu`, `rolling_24_hr` and `storage`) of the metric to be changed and desired `regional_threshold` or `multi_regional_threshold` for your Cloud Spanner instance.

+### Margins

+A margin defines an upper and a lower limit around the threshold.
+An autoscaling event will be triggered only if the metric value falls above the upper limit, or below the lower limit.

+The objective of this parameter is to avoid autoscaling evnts being triggered for small workload fluctuations around the threshold.
+The threshold and metric together define a range `[threshold - margin, threshold + margin]`, where the metric value is allowed.
+The smaller the margin, the narrower the range, resulting in higher probability that an autoscaling event is triggered.

+By default, the margin value is `5` for both regional and multi-regional instances.
+You can change the default value by specifying `regional_margin` or `multi_regional_margin` in the metric parameters.
+Specifying a margin parameter for a metric is optional.

 ### Metrics